armthethinker/personal-site/projects/what-if-conference-book.md

    content="
 **Matt and I are from liberal arts backgrounds, so we strongly believe that better questions and answers come from a wide exploration.** That means perspectives from different kinds of people, disciplines, and industries.

 **We took on many projects that look different, but the core of What If…? is like water.** Each project we take on is like a new container to mold that core.
-The water is always the same, but the shape changes to fit the needs of the project.
+The water is always the same, but the shape changes to fit the needs of the project."

-### Principles of What If…?"
 %}

-{% include media-img.html
-   url="image139.jpg"
-   caption="Part of our pre-conference workshop." captionSide=true
-%}

-{% include p-section.html
-   content="
-**Active curiosity.** Inspiring curiosity isn’t enough.
-We inspired **active curiosity**: get curious then go out and do something about your curiosity.
-We encouraged participants to change their communities, construct their ideas, and sketch out the future."
-%}

-{% include media-img.html
-   url="image179.jpg"
-   caption="Another shot of our pre-conference workshop." captionSide=true
-%}

-{% include p-section.html
-   content="
-**Truly interdisciplinary.** We create the most robust solutions when we merge insights from disparate locations.
-Matt and I actively recruited diverse speakers and participants.
-We belive there can be fruitful conversations between engineers, high school students, mechanics, authors, PhDs, designers, entrepreneurs, and everyone else."
-%}

-{% include media-img.html
-   url="image409.jpg"
-   caption="We went beyond speakers and held a concert." captionSide=true
-%}

-{% include p-section.html
-   content="
-**Democratizing question-asking.** In expert–novice environments, novices shy away from asking questions.
-At our events or in our book, we flatten this hierarchy to encourage questions from everyone.
-By recognizing and respecting the abilities of both experts and novices, the two can have a more balanced and engaging conversation.
-Experts can see things from a new perspective.
-Novices can learn something new."
-%}

-{% include media-img.html
-   url="image264.jpg"
-   caption="People working through the interstitial activities." captionSide=true
-%}

-{% include p-section.html
+{% include cards.html
-   content="
-**Everything can be questioned.** We allow _anyone_ to ask a question about _anything_.
-All social institutions and technologies are built by people who asked their own questions.
-We encouraged participants to question it all — as long as they were diligent in their question asking methodology.
-No one is interested in vapid questions, but our audiences love insightful explorations of intriguing questions."
+   header= "Principles of What If…?" data= site.data.whatif.principles col="col col-sm-6"
 %}

 {% include media-youtube.html